huyingjie/notebook/source/neuroscience/depression.md

     * start to interpret and draw conclusions about the laws of external life
     * the inner world of imagination tends to be as real as the outer world of reality
   * 8-13 cycles per seconds
-  *  close eyes => les information from environment is entering nervous system. => Alpha state => relax, meditative state
+  *  close eyes => less information from environment is entering nervous system. => Alpha state => relax, meditative state
 * Beta waves: higher frequencies seen during conscious thought and analytical thinking

   ![](/figs/neuroscience/the analytical mind.png)